julien-truffaut/presentation.g8/README.md

 ## Setup

+if you have sbt 0.13.13 or higher:

+`sbt new julien-truffaut/presentation.g8`

+otherwise:

 1. Install [Giter8][g8]
 2. run `g8 julien-truffaut/presentation.g8` and follow the wizard instructions
 3. read the `README.md` of the generated project for instructions how to compile the presentation